jim-daf/jim-daf/README.md

 ## Hi there, My name is Dimitris Dafnis 👋

-## I'm a Software Developer with experience in building web applications!
+## I'm a Software Developer with experience in building web applications

 - 🌱 Currently developing a web application about environment
 - 👯 Looking to collaborate with other Software Developers in team projects